leek-dn/antimatterPortal/README.md

 ### libraries

-At first my aproach to handle ADB files was to use a Java program.
+At first my aproach to handle ADB files was to use a Java program (first attempt are mostly the files in the oldfiles folder).
 CheerpJ would assist me to run that in the browser.
 I used https://github.com/rustyx/android-backup-extractor/.
 This is a fork from the official program that even allowed to do the tar part of the work.
 I really wanted to do it that way for I did not have to care about the format.
 Now some problems rose by using that approach:

 * I needed to compile the program.
 When I did, it just works fine.
 * Using CheerpJ did now allow me to detect when the program is loaded.
 I can only call functions in the Java program when it is loaded and I did not want to change CheerpJ (or the Java program) to adjust that for me.
 Actually calling functions does have callbacks so *then* I can detect when it is done.